Ethanol10/Ror2Ganon/README.md

 ## Known Issues
 ~~literally none, I am a programming god /sarcasm~~

-- Animation issues when performing a move before the move finishes, specifically the transition from Aerial Kick to Warlock Punch
 - Flame Choke has some issues when trying to grab a Wandering Vagrant, Greater Wisp, Solus Control Unit (this isn't an exhaustive list), it pushes back against Ganondorf, possibly sending him through the floor and out the level for a bit.
 - Special move #2 *very rarely* doesn't register that it hit the floor and as a result, leaves you stuck in the air for a bit.
 I've only ever encountered this once, so if you do encounter it again, please tell me exactly how you replicated it.